plausible/docs/docs/dashboard-faq.md

 Data sampling is the practice of analyzing a subset of all data to uncover the meaningful information in the larger data set.
 Most analytics tools including Google Analytics do data sampling for all their reports.

-Plausible does not do any data sampling by default.
-The stats in your dashboard show 100% accurate data of what happens on your site.
+Plausible does not use any data sampling by default.
+We collect and store 100% of the data regardless of how many pageviews you have.
+The stats in your dashboard reflect 100% accurate data of what happens on your site.

-On some dashboard views that have a lot of data such as those with more than 20 million pageviews, we do limited data sampling to make the dashboard load as fast as possible.
+However, on some dashboard views that have a lot of data such as those with more than 20 million pageviews, we apply limited data sampling to make the dashboard load as fast as possible.
 There will be a clear note in your dashboard when you're viewing a report with sampled data.

-Note that we do collect and store 100% of the data no matter how many page views you have.
-Our stats API is completely unsampled so if you need 100% unsampled data for longer time ranges, you can use [our stats API](stats-api.md).